A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

 \subsection{Data Pre-Processing}

-\textbf{Dataset.} The Drebin dataset \cite{Daniel:NDSS} contains 5,615 malicious Android packages (APKs).
-The dataset also provides feature values of 123,453 benign examples, together with their SHA256 values but not the examples themselves.
-We downloaded these benign applications corresponding to the given SHA256 values from the APK markets (e.g., Google Play, AppChina, etc.), and collected 54,829 APKs in total.
-We sent all of these examples (i.e., malicious and benign alike) to the VirusTotal service \cite{VirusTotal:Online}.
-Surprisingly, 12,496 benign APKs were detected as malicious (rather than benign) by at least one scanners, and most of them were detected as \emph{Adware} or \emph{Trojan}; this suggests that the original Drebin training set has been contaminated by the \emph{poisoning attack}.
-We thus removed these 12,496 benign examples from the original benign dataset, leaving 42,333 benign APKs.
-An example is treated as malicious if there are at least two scanners say it is malicious, and is treated as benign if no scanners detect it.
-The resulting dataset contains 5,615 malicious APKs and 42,333 benign APKs, and 47,948 examples in total.
-We split the dataset into three disjoint sets for training (60\%), validation (20\%), and test (20\%), respectively.
+\textbf{Dataset.} The Drebin dataset \cite{Daniel:NDSS} contains 5,615 malicious Android packages (APKs), and also provides features of 123,453 benign examples, together with their SHA256 values but not the examples themselves.
+All samples were labeled using the VirusTotal service \cite{VirusTotal:Online} before the year 2015.
+An example was treated as malicious if there are at least two scanners say it is malicious, and is treated as benign if no scanners detect it \cite{Daniel:NDSS}.
+Because the VirusTotal may update the detection result along with the time \cite{10.1007/978-3-319-45719-2_11}, we consider relabeling the APKs.
+We download benign applications corresponding to the given SHA256 values from the APK markets (e.g., Google Play, AppChina, etc.), and collect 54,829 APKs in total.
+We send all of these examples (i.e., malicious and benign alike) to the VirusTotal service again.
+Surprisingly, 12,496 benign APKs are detected as malicious (rather than benign) by at least one scanners, and most of them are detected as \emph{Adware} or \emph{Trojan}; this suggests that the original Drebin training set has been contaminated by the \emph{poisoning attack}.
+This may be caused by some of the following reasons: (i) Virustotal updates the scanners over the time; (ii) Virustotal updates the report of a file when a user requires to rescan the file; (iii) after an update, the previous report cannot be obtained anymore.
+We thus remove these 12,496 benign examples from the original benign dataset, leaving 42,333 benign APKs.
+The resulting dataset contains 5,615 malicious APKs and 42,333 benign APKs, namely 47,948 examples in total.
+We randomly split the dataset into three disjoint sets for training (60\%), validation (20\%), and test (20\%), respectively.

-\textbf{Feature Extraction.} APK is an archive file which mainly contains \emph{AndroidManifest.xml}, \emph{classes.dex}, and others (e.g., \emph{res}, \emph{assets}).
-The \emph{manifest} file describes an APK's information, such as the name, version, announcement, library files used by the application.
-The source code is compiled to build the \emph{.dex} file which is understandable by the Dalvik Virtual Machine (DVM).